 What is TEDxPrincetonU?

-At its heart, TED is about storytelling.
+At its heart, TEDx is about storytelling.
 TEDxPrincetonU provides a platform for the Princeton University community to share their ideas worth spreading.
 Filled with inspiration, innovative ideas, and passion, TEDxPrincetonU aims to bring a unique TED-like experience to Princeton’s campus.
-We strive to feature fascinating speakers and ideas to foster discussions, which we hope will spark new ideas and opportunities across a variety of disciplines.
+We strive to feature fascinating ideas to foster discussions, which we hope will spark new ideas and opportunities across a variety of disciplines.

 Our work is supported by Princeton Social Innovation.
 Learn more about PSI here!